Skip to content

 The bus stop designed by Smiljan Radic was the first one we saw while we drove around Krumbach with a map in hand.
 His design is a simple glass box with a black concrete ceiling with a wooden bird house attached to it.
 His work might look simple but it has clear inspiration to the handcraft and traditions of Vorarlberg.
 The inside area has references to the house parlor that is common in this part of Austria.
 With this in mind, the architect transfers the intimacy of the living room to an exposed bus stop.

-Rintala Eggertsson Architects built something that moves along the boundaries of design, art and architecture.
-The bus stop they designed responds well to the place where it was built and creates a special narrative for it.
+Rintala Eggertsson Architects built something that moves along design, art and architecture boundaries.
+The bus stop they designed responds well to its location and creates a special narrative for it.

-The site of this bus stop is close to a tennis court and it was built with a social function in mind.
-It was augmented to be used as a spectator stand for the tennis court with its timber shingle clad cover.
+This bus stop is located near a tennis court, and it was built with a social function in mind.
+Its timber shingle-clad cover was augmented to serve as a spectator stand for the court.

 Rintala Eggertsson Architects built something that moves along the boundaries of design, art and architecture.
 The bus stop they designed responds well to the place where it was built and creates a special narrative for it.
 The site of this bus stop is close to a tennis court and it was built with a social function in mind.
 It was augmented to be used as a spectator stand for the tennis court with its timber shingle clad cover.